• Skip to primary navigation

 771 shares

-Yummy grilled shrimp kabobs with a spicy orange glaze is a perfect way to up your summer grilling game.
+Yummy grilled shrimp kabobs with a spicy orange glaze are a perfect way to up your summer grilling game.
+The skewered shrimp are so easy to grill to perfection!

 If you like shrimp like I do, you’ll love this chili garlic sauce reduced orange glaze.

 After the sauce has reduced after 6 or 8 minutes on the stove, mix some cornstarch in a little cold water and stir that in to further thicken the glaze.
-You’ll end up with 1/2 to 3/4 of a cup of the glaze to brush onto the shrimp.
+You’ll end up with 1/2 to 3/4 of a cup of the glaze to brush onto the shrimp kabobs.

 Grilled Shrimp Kabobs